 After specifying the key HR initiatives, set criteria and dates for key target milestones and goals for completion.

 An example of this could be: “Embed remote working and provide employees more flexibility given challenging work conditions post C19”.

 Can you boil down the HR approach and strategy into one sentence?
 By boiling strategic planning down to only to the necessary elements and specific parts, you’re taking a waste-free planning approach.
 It enables a powerful and memorable summarisation tool for any presentation to stakeholders.

 We recommend creating a statement to surmise the essence or core elements of a strategy, strive for a single aspirational sentence —be willing to sacrifice conciseness for clarity.

 A high level, one-page strategic plan for HR can be a game changer when it comes to communicating the overall strategy succinctly to business partners all across the organisation.
 Looking for a sample template to tweak for your business?
-Download your one-page HR strategy template and guide here.
+We got you!

 Occupop is a beautifully simple recruitment software / ATS System that helps your HR team focus on the work that matters with its intuitive design, features, and integrations which remove cumbersome learning curves, makes it accessible to everyone at work and saves hours of tedious HR admin work.
 If you think Occupop could be a good small business recruitment software solution for you, feel free to try it out with a free 14-day trial.

 Step 1: Identify a few metrics or KPIs to describe the HR function’s current and target end state